CloudLabsAI-Azure/agentic-applications-for-unified-data-foundation-solution-accelerator/Labs/Lab1.md

      ![](../Images/lab1-21.png)

-1. Provision and deploy all the resources:
+1. Execute the following command to provision and deploy the required resources.

     ```shell
     azd up